computations/lagrange-ng/README.md

 - `mrca`: Specify an interior node by a list of tips.
 The node specified is the MRCA of those tips.
 For example, when using the tree `(a,(b, c)1)2`, `mrca foo = b c` will refer to node `1`, and `mrca bar = a c` will refer to node `2`.
   Use this option to specify interior nodes for other options.
+- `period`: Specify and modify periods.
+None of the below options are required, except that periods cannot be overlapping.
+As the default start and end times for a period are `0` and `inf`, this means that if the control file specifies more than one period, the boundry between them must be defined with start and end times.
+Please see the section on periods for an example.
+  - `<VALUE>`: declare a period with the name `<VALUE>`.
+Periods must be declared before they are modified.
+  - `start`: The start time for the period.
+If not specified, defaults to `0.0`.
+  - `end`: The end time for the period.
+If not specified, defaults to `inf`.
+  - `matrix`: Adjustment matrix filename for the period.
+Used to specify region connectivities.
+If specified, the parameter `distance-penalty` will be inferred, which estimates the "strength" of the connectivity.
+Specified as a CSV file.
+Please see the section periods for details
+  - `include`: A range mask to define which areas _must_ be included for this period.
+Given as a binary string.
+  - `exclude`: A range mask to define which areas will be excluded for this period.
+Given as a binary string.
 - `fossil`: Specify constraints on inner nodes.
 There are currently four different modes supported:
   - `include`: Constrain a node to contain at least the areas specified.
 For example, `fossil include foo = 011` will constrain the node `foo`